 Bosselmann teaches studios and seminars in architectural, environmental and urban design as well as design theory and research methods.
-A summary of student research projects for Bosselmann's CY PLAN/LD ARCH C241 Research Methods in Environmental Design course may be downloaded here [PDF].
+Explore a summary of student research projects for Bosselmann's CY PLAN/LD ARCH C241 Research Methods in Environmental Design.

 ARCH 201 Case Studies in Architectural Design